talkable/talkable-docs/source/integration/custom/questions.rst

 The way this works is that you would ping Talkable on all orders that reach some final valid or failed state.
-This uses lazy logic so you don't need to know if a purchase is referral related or not, Talkable will determine this.
-So any order# you ping us with that's not related to a pending referral, we'll gracefully ignore, and any order# we recognize as related to a pending referral, we'll take the appropriate action.
+This uses lazy logic so you don’t need to know if a purchase is referral related or not, Talkable will determine this.
+So any order# you ping us with that’s not related to a pending referral, we’ll gracefully ignore, and any order# we recognize as related to a pending referral, we’ll take the appropriate action.

 .. _integration/custom/questions/verify_success: